flexivian/flexbench/openapi-module/README.md

 ## Usage

-### Before generate .flex file & curl-cmd for Flexbench by parsing your OpenAPI yaml:
+### Before generating .flex files & cURL commands for Flexbench by parsing your OpenAPI YAML file:

-Please decide to generate scenarios by AI or static approach:
+You need to decide whether to generate scenarios using AI or a static approach:

+#### Using the Static Approach (Faker)

-Using static approach(Faker) - configurable template using faker to generate fake data for each schema and field
+- This approach uses configurable templates with Faker to generate fake data for each schema and field.

-Go to GPT/config: set useGPT into false
+- To use this method, go to `src/GPT/config.js` and set `useGPT` to `false`.

-Using AI approach(OpenAI API) - configurable template using GPT prompts to generate fake data for the .flex scenario
+#### Using the AI Approach (OpenAI API)

+- This approach uses configurable templates with GPT prompts to generate fake data for the .flex scenarios.
-Go to GPT/config:
-1. set useGPT into true
+- To use this method, go to `src/GPT/config.js` and set `useGPT` to `true`.
+- Modify or customize your prompt for the OpenAI model to generate personalized responses.

 ## Setting Up the API Key

 To securely use the API key in this project, it is recommended to set it as an environment variable.
-Follow the steps below to configure and use the API key:
+Follow the steps below:

 ### Step 1: Obtain Your API Key

-If you don't already have an API key, you'll need to obtain one from the relevant service provider.
+If you don't already have an API key, obtain one from the relevant service provider.

 ### Step 2: Set the API Key as an Environment Variable